thnproduct/sidekick-docs/docs/agents/node.js/error-stack-collection.md

 With our Node agent’s latest update, developers can now activate automatic error stack collection and start collecting exception call stacks from their running applications without stopping them.

-Simply we can describe this new feature as an always on tracepoint that is looking out for uncaught exceptions.&#x20;
+Simply we can describe this new feature as an always on tracepoint that is looking out for uncaught exceptions.